The structure of all the supersymmetric solutions of ungauged N = (1,0),d=6 supergravity: Introduction

 In $d=5$ dimensions, the timelike and null cases have been solved for the most general theory after another long sequence of works dealing with increasingly complicated matter couplings \cite{Gauntlett:2002nw,Gauntlett:2003fk,Gutowski:2004yv,Gauntlett:2004qy,Gutowski:2005id,Bellorin:2006yr,Bellorin:2007yp,Bellorin:2008we}.
 An interesting aspect of the 5-dimensional case is that the supersymmetric solutions that admit an isometry which acts with no fixed points can be reduced to a supersymmetric solution of a $\mathcal{N}=2,d=4$ supergravity.

-Less is known about the six-dimensional case, which nonetheless has interesting applications.
+Less is known about the six-dimensional case, which only admits null Killing spinors, which nonetheless has interesting applications.
 For example, supersymmetric solutions of $d=6$ supergravity have recently proven to be very useful in the context of the fuzzball proposal \cite{Mathur:2005zp}, thanks to the construction horizonless {\it microstate geometries} \cite{Bena:2011dd,Giusto:2013rxa,Bena:2015bea,deLange:2015gca} that are able to account for a finite fraction of the black hole entropy.